Sampling profiler for Python programs

 echo 'manylinux1_compatible = True' > /usr/local/lib/python3.7/site-packages/_manylinux.py

-How can you avoid pausing the Python program?
+How can I avoid pausing the Python program?

 With this option set, py-spy will instead read the interpreter state from the python process as it is running.
 Since the calls we use to read memory from are not atomic, and we have to issue multiple calls to get a stack trace this means that occasionally we get errors when sampling.
 This can show up as an increased error rate when sampling, or as partial stack frames being included in the output.

-Does this run on BSD?
-Support 32-bit Windows?
+Does py-spy support 32-bit Windows?
 Integrate with PyPy?
-Work with USC-16 versions of Python2?
+Work with USC2 versions of Python2?

 Not yet =).

 py-spy is heavily inspired by Julia Evans excellent work on rbspy.
-In particular, the code to generate the flamegraphs is taken directly from rbspy, and this project uses the read-process-memory and proc-maps crates that were spun off from rbspy.
+In particular, the code to generate flamegraph and speedscope files is taken directly from rbspy, and this project uses the read-process-memory and proc-maps crates that were spun off from rbspy.

-Py-spy is released under the GNU General Public License v3.0, see the LICENSE file for the full text.
+py-spy is released under the MIT License, see the LICENSE file for the full text.